 Mr. Stephen Markscheid has been our independent director since August 2007.
-Mr. Markscheid is currently a member of the board of directors and a member of the audit committee, compensation committee and/or nomination committee of Jinko Solar, Inc., China Ming Yang Wind Group Limited and ChinaCast Education Corporation and receiver of China Clean Energy Inc., all of which are public companies listed in U.S. He is currently the chief executive officer of Synergenz BioScience, Inc., a genomics company based in Hong Kong.
+Mr. Markscheid is currently a partner at Wilton Partners, a Shanghai based boutique investment bank.
+He is a member of the board of directors and a member of the audit committee, compensation committee and/or nomination committee of Jinko Solar, Inc., China Ming Yang Wind Group Limited and ChinaCast Education Corporation, all of which are public companies listed in U.S. He is also a trustee of Princeton-in-Asia, a nonprofit social service organization affiliated with Princeton University.
+From 2007 to 2015, he was the chief executive officer of Synergenz BioScience, Inc., a genomics company based in Hong Kong.
 Prior to that, Mr. Markscheid was the chief executive officer of HuaMei Capital Company, Inc., a Sino-U.S. investment advisory firm from 2006 to 2007.
 From 1998 to 2006, Mr. Markscheid served as senior vice president for global risk for GE Healthcare Financial Services and director of business development of GE Capital.
 Prior to joining GE, Mr. Markscheid worked as case leader for the Boston Consulting Group throughout Asia from 1994 to 1997.
 Prior to that, Mr. Markscheid had been a commercial banker for ten years in London, Chicago, New York, Hong Kong and Beijing with Chase Manhattan Bank and First National Bank of Chicago.
 Mr. Markscheid received his bachelor's degree in East Asian studies from Princeton University, a master's degree in international affairs and economics from the School of Advanced International Studies at Johns Hopkins University, and an MBA degree from Columbia University.